Supreme Court to review Trump’s border wall funding and ‘remain-in-Mexico’ program

 In allowing the administration to proceed, the Supreme Court’s conservative majority said the government had “made a sufficient showing at this stage” that private entities could not challenge the transfer of money by the executive branch.

-But all lower courts that have heard the dispute have disagreed, with the 9th Circuit panel’s merits decision this summer affirming a district judge.
+But all lower courts that have heard the dispute have disagreed, with the 9th Circuit panel’s merits decision this summer affirming the ruling of a district judge.

 “It is for the courts to enforce Congress’s priorities,” the panel said in a 2-to-1 decision, and it found the Sierra Club “may invoke separation-of-powers constraints, like the Appropriations Clause, to challenge agency spending in excess of its delegated authority.”

+In its brief, the ACLU said: “It could not be plainer that Congress rejected President Trump’s funding request for the wall construction in dispute here.
+The president himself conceded that Congress turned him down.”

-Last March, the court granted the Trump administration’s emergency request to let it enforced its Migrant Protection Protocols, also known as the “remain-in-Mexico” policy.
+In the other case, the court last March granted the Trump administration’s emergency request to let it enforce its Migrant Protection Protocols, also known as the “remain-in-Mexico” policy.
 That allows the Department of Homeland Security to return immigrants who cross at the southern border to Mexico while they wait for their claims to be heard.

-The protocol, which took effect in January 2019, was a fundamental change to previous U.S. policy, and was intended to protect massive migration from Central America.
+The protocol, which took effect in January 2019, was a fundamental change to previous U.S. policy, and was intended to protect against massive migration from Central America.

 A federal judge blocked the initiative with a nationwide injunction.
 He said the policy contradicted the text of the Immigration and Nationality Act.
 A 9th Circuit panel upheld part of the ruling.